srobo/docs/tutorials/discord.md

 # Discord Server

-To assist with communications there's a [Discord](https://discord.com/) server for communicating with blueshirts, your team members and other teams.
+To assist with communications there's a [Discord](https://discord.com/) server for communicating with Blueshirts, your team members and other teams.

-A fresh Discord server is created for each competition cycle, so everyone present will be a competitor, supervisor or blueshirt who is part of the same competition.
+A fresh Discord server is created for each competition cycle, so everyone present will be a competitor, supervisor or Blueshirt who is part of the same competition.

 If you do not wish to, or are unable to join Discord, you can still get support from <{{ site.emails.teams }}> as normal.